Frequently Asked Questions

 The University of Illinois at Springfield has a mandate for the public and community involvement of our students.
 The Engaged Citizenship courses reflect and encourage that involvement.
 It is a standard requirement for all of our undergraduate degree-seeking students; transfer courses from other institutions will not waive the requirement.

-Anticipate spending a standard two years finishing the degree (assuming that you have met all prerequisites and general education requirements coming in).
+Anticipate spending a standard two years finishing the degree if you work at it full time (assuming that you have met all prerequisites and general education requirements coming in).
 We offer at least two core program courses online each fall and spring semester, so if you take each one at its first offering, you could finish the 32 core hours in two fall and two spring semesters.
 Some electives and colloquia are offered in the summer; these may be taken at that time or concurrently with the math courses.

 You may have heard that for each hour in a typical class, you should spend two hours outside of class preparing.
 The same holds true for online courses; they are not made to be easier or completed more quickly, just more accessible.
 Setting aside at least 12 hours in your week to sign up for a 4-hour course is a good policy.